Tengio/tengio.com/content/blog/flutter-a-new-cross-platform-solution.md

 ## Adding a list of books

 Now that we have the skeleton of the app we can add a simple list of books.
-Our final goal is to implement this small app as you can see in the animated gifs:
+Our final goal is to implement this app that you can see in the following animated gifs:

 ![article-img-centered](/img/blog/0005/android.gif)![article-img-centered](/img/blog/0005/ios.gif)

-**NOTE:** On iOS a the moment there a few issues on the network implementation this is causing problems on the images missing or truncated.
+**NOTE:** On iOS, at the moment there are a few issues on the network implementation this is the cause of the missing or truncated images.

 All the following snippets of code are in the ```main.dart``` file.